Escaped murder suspect apparently dodges police, exits motel hideout: cops

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM

-Fonseca is accused of shooting Lorenzo Gomez Acosta, 37, to death on June 2, 2018, while the victim sat in his car on a video call with his wife in Mexico, the newspaper reported.
+Fonseca is accused of shooting and killing Lorenzo Gomez Acosta, 37, on June 2, 2018, while the victim sat in his car on a video call with his wife in Mexico, the newspaper reported.
 Fonseca told police that his gang leader told him to kill someone to prove he was still loyal to the "Boronda gang," Detective Gabriela Contreras testified.
 Acosta was reportedly chosen at random.

 Three days later, Fonseca allegedly shot and killed Ernesto Garcia Cruz, 27, in a Salinas park.
 Authorities said he told police that the gang leader also ordered the slaying and that he picked his girlfriend's ex-boyfriend "to send him a message," according to the newspaper.